A Cartesian grid-based boundary integral method for moving interface problems: Kernel-free boundary integral method

 \section{Kernel-free boundary integral method}

-The boundary integral equations \eqref{eqn:bie-HS}, \eqref{eqn:bie-GT} and \eqref{eqn:ms-bie} are solved with the kernel-free boundary integral method.
-The discrete systems of boundary integral equations are solved with a Krylov subspace iterative method, the GMRES method \cite{Saad2003_book}.
-In each iteration, one only needs to compute the matrix-vector multiplication operation, which mainly consists of evaluations of boundary integrals.
+The boundary integral equations \eqref{eqn:bie-HS}, \eqref{eqn:bie-GT} and \eqref{eqn:ms-bie} are discretized with a potential theory-based Cartesian grid method, the kernel-free boundary integral method.
+The main idea of the KFBI method is to use a Cartesian grid-based PDE solver, rather than numerical quadrature, to evaluate the boundary integrals.
+Linear algebraic systems resulting from discretizing the boundary integral equations are solved with a Krylov subspace iterative method, the GMRES method \cite{Saad2003_book}.
+In each iteration, one only needs to perform a matrix-vector multiplication, which mainly consists of evaluating boundary integrals.
 The procedure can be implemented in a matrix-free manner to avoid forming the full matrix.
-The main idea of the KFBI method is to make use of a Cartesian grid-based PDE solver instead of numerical quadratures for evaluating the boundary integrals.